makeralchemy/work-status-indicator/README.md

 - Hookup wire

 ### Assembly Instructions
-To be added
+Details to be added

 ### Installing the Software
-To be added
+Details to be added

 ## Using the work status indicator
 The status can be changed one of three ways: